ethanp/programming/Notes/JavaFX Notes.md

 1. Say in package `view` you use Scene Builder to create a view called `PersonOverview.fxml`
 2. Now *in that same package*, create the file `PersonOverviewController.java`
-3. All private fields & methods to be accessed in the fxml file must have the `@FXML` annotation
+3. Give all fields & methods to be accessed in the FXML file the `@FXML` annotation
-4. The `@FXML private void initialize(){...}` method will be automatically called after the fxml file has been loaded, at which point the FXML fields should have been already initialized
+4. The `@FXML private void initialize(){...}` method will be automatically called after the FXML file has been loaded, at which point the FXML fields should have already been *initialized* (I think *you* are responsible for initializing the UI elements that are *not* explicitly linked into the Scene Builder)
 5. In the tutorial, the controller has a field

         @FXML private TableColumn<Person, String> lastNameColumn;
-    which requires that we provide a way to map given `Person` instances to `String`.
-    We provide this in the `initialize()` method mentioned above via a *Lambda*
+    This means the Table contains instances of `Person`, and this column renders instances of `String`, so it requires that we provide a way to map given `Person` instances to `String`.
+We may provide this in the `initialize()` method mentioned above via a Java 8 *lambda* expression

         lastNameColumn.setCellValueFactory(
             cellData -> cellData.getValue().lastNameProperty());
-6. We load the controller into the main Application class via the `Loader` which points to the `view` package

-        PersonOverviewController controller = loader.getController();
-        controller.setMainApp(this);
+    This means (probably not *entirely* correct) that whenever we obtain a new `TableItem<Person>`, we should extract the `Person` instance via `getValue()`, and then extract the `StringProperty` called `lastName` via its *getter*, and use that as the `TableCell<String>`'s `value` *property*.
-7. We hook the view to the controller by selecting the proper Java class from the dropdown in SceneBuilder under \\(Document \rightarrow Controller
+6. We hook the view to the controller by selecting the proper Java class from the dropdown in SceneBuilder under \\(Document \rightarrow Controller
    \rightarrow Controller class\\) in the left pane
-9. We hook each of the UI elements into their corresponding Controller fields by selecting the element in the SceneBuilder element Hierarchy, going to
+7. We hook each of the UI elements into their corresponding Controller fields by selecting the element in the SceneBuilder element Hierarchy, going to
    \\(Code \rightarrow Identity \rightarrow fx:id\\) in the right pane and selecting the Controller's field name
-10. To hook a `Button` in the UI up to a *handler* in the `Controller`
+8. To hook a `Button` in the UI up to a *handler* in the `Controller`
     1. Create the handler method

             @FXML private void handleDeletePerson() {
                 int selectedIndex = personTable.getSelectionModel().getSelectedIndex();
                 personTable.getItems().remove(selectedIndex);
             }
-    2. Select the UI elementin the SceneBuilder, and on the right pane go to
+    2. Select the UI element in the SceneBuilder, and in the right-pane go to
        \\(Code \rightarrow Main \rightarrow On Action\\) and select the `handleDeletePerson` method from the dropdown selector

 ## Tables

-### In General
+### Cells

+1. `class Control` --- a `Node` in the scene-graph which can be manipulated by the user
+2. `class Labeled extends Control` --- a `Control` that has textual content associated with it (e.g. a `Button`, `Label`, or `Tooltip`)
+3. `class Cell<T> extends Labeled`
-1. `class Cell<T>`, `T` is the type of the `itemProperty` contained within the cell
+    1. `T` is the type of the `Cell`'s `ObjectProperty<T> itemProperty`
-    1. A `Labeled` `Control` used for rendering
+    2. Used for rendering:
         1. a single "row" inside a `ListView`, `TreeView`, or `TableView`
-        2. *also* used for each individual "cell" inside a `TableView`
+        2. each individual "cell" inside a `TableView`
-    2. Has an `ObjectProperty<T> itemProperty` containing the data value associated with this cell (you should not set this property directly)
-    3. Responsible for rendering the `itemProperty` (above), and sometimes editing it
+    4. Responsible for *rendering* the contained `itemProperty` (above), and sometimes *editing* it
-    4. Could be text, or another control such as a `CheckBox`, or any other UI scene `Node`, like `HBox`
+    5. Could contain text, or another control such as a `CheckBox`, or any other UI scene `Node`, like `HBox`
-    5. Extremely large data sets are actually represented using a few recycled `Cells`
+    6. Extremely large data sets are actually represented using a few recycled `Cells` for efficiency
-2. `class Control`
-    1. base class for UI controls
-    2. A `Node` in the scene-graph which can be manipulated by the user
-3. `class Labeled` --- a sublcass of `Control` (above) that has textual content associated with it (e.g. a `Button`, `Label`, or `Tooltip`)

 #### Cell Factories

 from `javafx.scene.control.Cell` docs

-1. `Cell` items are rendered by the container's skins, e.g. by default a `ListView` will convert it to a `String` and basically render that as text within a `Label`
+1. `Cell` items are *rendered* by the container's skins, e.g. by default a `ListView` will convert it to a `String` and render that as text within a `Label`
-2. To set how to render your type within your `Cell` within your *thingy* (`ListView`, `TableColumn`, `TreeView`, `TableView`, or `ListView`), you must provide an implementation of the `cellFactory` callback function defined on the *thingy*
+2. To set how to render your type within your `Cell` within your *thingy* (`ListView`, `TableColumn`, `TreeView`, `TableView`, or `ListView`), you must provide an implementation of the `cellFactory` callback function defined on the *thingy* (see below example)

-        ObjectProperty<Callback<Thingy<T>,ThingyCell<T>> cellFactoryProperty
 3. A `CellFactory` gets called when creating a new `Cell`
 4. Cell factories create the `Cell` *and* configure it to react properly to changes in its state

-##### There Example's Pretty Good
+##### Their Example is Pretty Good

-The main thing is the last line, though I have replaced their mess with a lambda.
-The `updateItem` method is called whenever the item in the cell changes (e.g. goes off-screen and therefore gets re-filled with a new data element), so there is no need to explicitly manage bindings, though you *could* if you want to.
+The main thing is the last line, though I have replaced their mess with a *lambda*.
+The `updateItem` method is called whenever the item in the cell changes (e.g. goes off-screen and therefore gets re-filled with a new data element, or [I think/hope] whenever the value in the item changes), so there is no need to explicitly manage bindings, though you *could* if you want to.

 To format a `java.lang.Number` as a *currency*, do

-    public class MoneyFormatCell extends ListCell<Number> {
+    class MoneyFormatCell extends ListCell<Number> {
         public MoneyFormatCell() {}
         @Override protected void updateItem(Number item, boolean empty) {
             super.updateItem(item, empty); // REQUIRED